abhiiiiiiixx/vovel-counter/README.md

-# vovel-counter
+# vowel-counter
-it countes total vovel and consonents in any  given sentence  from the user
+  - It counts total vowel and consonents in any given sentence from the user.